* UK jobs data drive sterling higher

 is far brighter than most of mainland Europe.

-The Aussie had stolen the spotlight in early trade, rallying
+The Aussie had stolen the limelight in early trade, rallying

 against its U.S. counterpart after an unexpected spike in